 Make Your Own DIY Waterproof Matches

-Today was a cold and rainy day in my neck of the woods, so I turned on the Scentsy burner and enjoyed my favorite scent – Honey Pear Cider.
-I have been planning this blog post, about DIY Waterproof Matches for a while now.
+Today was a cold and rainy day in my neck of the woods, so I turned on my Scentsy burner and enjoyed my favorite scent – Honey Pear Cider.
+I had been planning this blog post about DIY Waterproof Matches for a while now.

 Diy Waterproof Matches Are Easy to Make

 I think using my Scentsy burner has got to be the easiest way to do it!
-No exposed fire, no waiting for the double boiler and then having to clean it out, no burned fingers!
+With the Scentsy burner, you have no exposed fire.
+Plus, there’s no waiting for the double boiler and then having to clean it out.
+This also means no burned fingers!

 The steps for DIY Waterproof Matches:

-- Put down wax paper to protect your area
+- Put down wax paper to protect your area.

 - Melt your Scentsy wax – enjoy it today, DIY it tomorrow!

-- Set them aside to dry (I used a small bowl – the wax didn’t stick to it – or you could use wax paper)
+- Set them aside to dry (I used a small bowl – the wax didn’t stick to it – or you could use wax paper).

 - Cut out a circular piece of fine sandpaper the size of the inside of your lid and secure it inside if you are using “strike anywhere” matches.
 You could glue it or just cut it a bit bigger and wedge it in there.

 - If you are using “strike on box” matches you need to include the striker in your kit.
 I just cut the boxes they came with in half, and put it in the kit.
 NOTE: strike on box matches will not work with sandpaper.
-To make your own “strike anywhere” matches check out this post from Lifehacker.